Links on SoundGuys may earn us a commission. Learn more.

 Is the Pixel Buds A-Series a better design than the Apple AirPods?

-Pretty much the only design elements the Apple AirPods (2019) and Google Pixel Buds A-Series have in common is that they are both true wireless earbuds, and they both have portable charging cases that will easily fit in your pocket.
+Pretty much the only design elements the Apple AirPods (3rd generation) and Google Pixel Buds A-Series have in common is that they are both true wireless earbuds, and they both have portable charging cases that will easily fit in your pocket.

 Related: What makes a good set of in-ears?

-The AirPods has a stemmed design which helps secure the buds in your ears, though it does not come with silicone ear tips or support the ability to install them.
+The AirPods has a stemmed design that helps secure the buds in your ears, though it does not come with silicone ear tips or support the ability to install them.
 This makes the AirPods one-size-fits-most, but not all ears are the same so you’ll likely experience instability or discomfort when wearing the buds.
-The AirPods doesn’t have any kind of IP rating, so we don’t recommend using it for exercise.
+For the latest AirPods (3rd generation) Apple took some cues from its user base and finally gave the buds an IPX4 rating against sweat.
+This means you can technically exercise with the AirPods, but the unstable fit doesn’t make it a perfect choice.

 Unlike the AirPods, the Google Pixel Buds A-Series doesn’t have stems, opting for the more traditional true wireless earbuds look.
-However, its wing attachments are not removable, which could create issues similar to the AirPods, due to its assumption that one size will fit most ears.
+However, its wing attachments are not removable.
+The Pixel Buds A-Series could create issues similar to the AirPods, due to its assumption that one size will fit most ears.
+Still, the wing tips have some flex making it more universal in fit.
 The Pixel Buds A-Series comes with a selection of differently sized silicone ear tips so you can customize the fit to some degree here.
-The Google buds are IPX4 certified, so this is the better option for working out.
+The Google earbuds are IPX4 certified as well, so this is the better option for working out due to the more stable fit.

 Does Apple or Google offer more connectivity options?